 But you can follow some tips to save money on air conditioning during summer.
 Here they’re:

 - Replace old less energy-efficient ac with new inverter ac

 - Turn off ac while you’re not in a room

-- Keep its the temperature of default at 24 degree
+- Keep its temperature of default at 24 degrees

 - Properly insulate your house and close windows at day time to prevent outside heat

-- Avoid any activity inside that produces heat and increases house inside temperature
+- Avoid any activity inside that produces heat and increases the house’s inside temperature

 - Use a ceiling fan which gives you cool air and is much better for your health